- Course Number:

 3.9 Describe "house" circuits and discuss electrical safety.

 The goal is to gain an understanding of magnetic fields and their relationship to electrical fields.

-4.1 Plot magnetic fields and understand their nature by analogy to electric fields.
+4.1 Plot and understand the nature of magnetic fields.

 4.2 Explain the magnetic fields caused by electric currents.

 4.3 Discuss the force on a current in a magnetic field and be able to calculate its magnitude and determine its direction from the Right Hand Rule.

 4.5 Diagram and explain the earth's magnetic field.

 4.6 Describe lines of flux and understand flux density.